-We will introduce the basics of management g using an active learning pedagogy.
-As explained in the infographic, you will engage first on individual Concept Exploration (Stage 1) ahead of our face-to-face class time.
+We will introduce the basics of marketing using an active learning pedagogy.
+As displayed in the infographic, you will engage first on individual Concept Exploration (Stage 1) ahead of the weekly zoom session.
 We will work first on Stage 2 Concept Introduction during our weekly meetings, using the time together to review key concepts and apply them through case discussions and the team project (Stage 3).
-Finally, you will submit a brief reflection at the end of each learning unit (Stage 4) to distill the key concepts, understand how they apply to your world, and connect them to your interests.
+Finally, you will submit a brief Reflection at the end of each learning unit (Stage 4) to distill the key concepts, understand how they apply to your world, and connect them to your interests.

-REQUIRED COURSE MATERIALS
+REQUIRED COURSE MATERIALS - NO COST!